pwbriggs/music-assistant.github.io/docs/index.md

 ## Features

-- Supports multiple music sources through a provider implementation.
+- Supports multiple music sources through a provider implementation
-- Many popular streaming services are supported, as well as local files.
+- Many popular streaming services are supported, as well as local files
-- Automatically matches music on different providers (track linking).
+- Automatically matches music on different providers (track linking)
-- Fetches metadata for extended artist information.
+- Fetches metadata for extended artist information
 - Keeps track of the entire music library in a compact database
-- Gapless, crossfade and volume normalization support for all players.
+- Gapless, crossfade and volume normalization support for all players
-- Playback synchronisation is possibie for supported players
+- Playback synchronisation is possible for supported players
-- Truly hassle free streaming of your favourite music to players, no advanced knowledge required.
+- Truly hassle free streaming of your favourite music to players, no advanced knowledge required
-- Rich User interface (Progressive Web App) powered by VueJS 3.
+- Rich User interface (Progressive Web App) powered by VueJS 3

 ![Warning](assets/beta_warning.png)